InitializationData.java

 /**

-* The plug-in factories.
+* A list of plug-in factories.
 The corresponding plug-ins are created during communicator initialization,

 * in order, before all other plug-ins.